wafer paper cookies

 So I was in Michaels Craft Store the other day, and I saw THESE.
 Duff Cake Tattoos.
-(As in, Duff of Ace of Cakes, as in, designs printed on edible sheets used to cover cakes, cupcakes and cookies, like those ticings I like so much.)
+(As in, Duff of Ace of Cakes, as in, designs printed on edible sheets used to cover cakes, cupcakes and cookies.)
 So I had to try them.
-According to the Charm City Cakes blog, they also have other products.
-I didn’t see them in the store, but perhaps because this is brand spanking new.
-I might have to try the fondant in my quest for good-tasting fondant.

 I made cookies, of course.
 Because the tattoos are in strips about 2 1/4 inch wide, I used my handy 2 1/4 inch square fondant cutter to cut out squares of my chocolate sugar cookies.
-Then I just used store-bought fondant, rolled it out and cut out squares of the same size.
-You can adhere the fondant squares to the cookie with a thin layer of frosting or royal icing or with a coat of light corn syrup.
+Then I just used store-bought fondant (you can also use homemade marshmallow fondant) rolled it out and cut out squares of the same size.
+Adhere the fondant squares to the cookie with a thin layer of frosting or royal icing or with a coat of light corn syrup.
 Instead of fondant, you can also flood the square cookie with white icing.

 To use the tattoos, I just cut out a square the same size as my fondant topped cookie, brushed the cookie with light corn syrup (you can also use water), and pressed and smoothed the tattoo on top.